 Weather on the Camino in Spring

-Spring on the Camino de Santiago brings milder weather, with the sun peeking out earlier and occasional refreshing rain.
-This season offers a comfortable climate for walking, though it’s essential to be prepared for variable conditions.
-Pilgrim numbers are lower than the busy summer months, making the trails more tranquil and enjoyable.
+Spring weather on the Camino de Santiago brings mild temperatures, early sunshine, and occasional refreshing rain.
+This season offers a comfortable climate for walking, though it is wise to be prepared for varying conditions.
+Pilgrim numbers are lower than in summer, making the trails more peaceful and enjoyable.

 Mild and Pleasant